DragonOfShuu/ducklingscript-docs/docs/command-reference/arrow-keys.md

 ---
 title: ARROWKEYS
-sidebar_position: 4
+sidebar_position: 5
 ---

 # ARROWKEYS
-Emulates an input as if the user had pressed that arrow key.
+Emulates an input as if the user had pressed the named arrow key.

 **Syntax:** `<arrowDirection>`